 Pesticides and cancer

-What I noticed though is that most of the pesticide research is actually linked to cancer.
+What I noticed in researching food allergies and pestcides is that most of the research links pesticide use to cancer.

 According to ecologist and cancer advocate, Dr. Sandra Steingraber there are 66 possibly carcinogens in the food that we eat.